Atlanta Cerebral Palsy Lawyers

 Cerebral palsy is a serious condition that affects an individual’s ability to control their muscles.
 It can be the result of a birth injury or other medical negligence.
 If your child has been diagnosed with cerebral palsy, you may have a legal right to compensation.

-At Cunningham Bounds, our Atlanta cerebral palsy lawyers have a deep understanding of the complex nature of these cases.
+At Cunningham Bounds, our Atlanta cerebral palsy attorneys have a deep understanding of the complex nature of these legal claims.
 We know how to build and present evidence to juries and judges.
 We also know how to deal with insurance companies and other large entities.
 Our team has a long history of success.

 How Does Cerebral Palsy Occur?